Adapting your home: The bathroom

 Check for the BEAB Approved Mark.
 This electrical safety mark that demonstrates that independent specialists have evaluated the electrical safety of a product to the highest European and International standards.

 If you decide to fit a shower over the bath, consider the type of equipment you need now, or may need in the future, that enables you to get into the bath and access the shower safely.
 Do you need assistance from a carer to get into the bath and how long you will be able to undertake this task?
 If you are concerned about your ability to access an over bath shower over time, a shower tray may be a more appropriate solution.
-An occupational therapist will be able to assess your needs and advise further.
+Advice from an occupational therapist would be beneficial in this regard as they would be able to assess your needs and advise further.

 Shower trays